Iraq–United States relations: U.S. recognizes Iraq

 The U.S. recognized Iraq on January 9, 1930, when Charles G. Dawes, U.S. Ambassador to the United Kingdom, signed the Anglo-American-Iraqi Convention in London.
 According to the preamble of the convention, "the United States of America recognizes Iraq as an independent State."
 In this treaty, the U.S. also acknowledged that "special relations" existed between the U.K. and Iraq because the latter was a mandate under British protection according to the Treaty of Versailles.
 In 1932, Iraq terminated its mandate status.
 Diplomatic relations and the American Legation in Iraq were established on March 30, 1931, when Alexander K. Sloan (then serving as Consul in Iraq) was appointed Chargé d'Affaires of the American Legation at Baghdad.
+In early 1941, the United States, not yet engaged in the war and only peripherally involved in the Middle East, had not developed a clear and coherent policy toward Iraq.
+Nevertheless, the U.S. played a significant role in the events leading to the overthrow of Rashid Ali, the Iraqi Prime Minister (1933, 1940–41) as the British saw him as an Arab nationalist, and preferred Iraq to be ruled by a more 'pro-British' leader.
 The U.S. upgraded its diplomatic representation in Iraq from a Legation to an Embassy on December 28, 1946.

 Arab Union

 On May 28, 1958, the U.S. recognized the Arab Union that formed between Iraq and the Hashemite Kingdom of Jordan.
 U.S. recognition of the new state was accorded in an exchange of notes between the American Embassy at Baghdad and the Ministry of Foreign Affairs of the Arab Union.
 In announcing U.S. recognition, the Department of State noted that the Arab Union's constitution stipulated that "external affairs will remain as they are at the present time" with the two Kingdoms that had joined to form the new state.
 Consequently, formal diplomatic relations were not established between the U.S. and the Arab Union, and diplomatic relations continued uninterrupted between the U.S. and Iraq, and the U.S. and Jordan.